Yelp/Tron/docs/man_tronctl.rst

     Enables all jobs

 disable <job_name>
-    Disables the specified job.
+    Disables the job.
 Cancels all scheduled and queued runs.
 Doesn't schedule any more.

 enable <job_name>
-    Enables the specified job by starting the oldest job that still needs to run
+    Enables the job and schedules a new run.

 start <job_name>
-    Creates a new run of the specified job.
-If no other instance is running, it starts
+    Creates a new run of the specified job and runs it immediately.

 start <job_run_id>
-    Tries to start the given job or action run.
+    Attempt to start the given job run.
 A Job run only starts if no other instance is running.
-If the job has already started, start continues by retrying failed runs Valid states that you can run "start" on: SCHE, QUE
+If the job has already started, it will attempt to start any actions in the SCH or QUE state.

 start <action_run_id>
-    Starts the action run regardless of anything else running.
-Valid states that you can run "start" on: SCHE, QUE
+    Attempt to start the action run.

 restart <job_run_id>
-    Resets the given Job Run and starts it over.
-Valid states that you can run "restart" on: SCHE, FAIL, QUE, CANC, UNKWN
+    Creates a new job run with the same run time as this job.

 cancel <job_run_id | action_run_id>
     Cancels the specified job run or action run.
-Cancelled runs don't start at their scheduled time and they are skipped over when there is a job run queue.
-Valid states that you can run "cancel" on: SCHE, QUE

-succeed <job_run_id | action_run_id>
+success <job_run_id | action_run_id>
     Marks the specified job run or action run as succeeded.
 This behaves the same as the run actually completing.
-Dependant actions are ran and queued runs start.
-Valid states that you can run "succeed" on: SCHE, QUE, UNKWN, RUNN
+Dependant actions are run and queued runs start.

 skip <action_run_id>
     Marks the specified action run as skipped.
 This allows dependant actions to run.
-Valid states that you can "skip" on: FAIL

 fail <job_run_id | action_run_id>
     Marks the specified job run or action run as failed.
 This behaves the same as the job actually failing.
-Dependant actions are queued and following jobs are queued or cancelled Valid states that you can run "fail" on: SCHE, QUE, UNKWN

 Service Commands
 ----------------

 start <service name>
-    Start instances the named service
+    Start the service.

 stop <service name>
-    Stop instances of the named service
+    Stop the service.

 zap <service_id | service_instance_id>
     Marks the specified service or service instance as **DOWN** without